Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Experimental Results

-Table~\ref{tab:rq1results} records the results for every experiment performed on the 56 releases (36 of Linux Kernel, 10 of Wireshark and 10 of OpenSSL) we study.
-As mentioned earlier, here the model is trained on a particular release and evaluated against the following (next) release of the system.
-The scores reported in the table correspond to the average and median of the scores that our approach achieves for all releases of the systems.
-Our approach obtained an overall average (median) of \emph{MCC=~0.738} (0.761), \emph{F-measure=~0.869} (0.883), \emph{Precision=~0.914} (0.923), and \emph{Recall=~0.838} (0.888) in prediction of vulnerable components in the next release of a project.
-In almost all the cases, the prediction models trained with the clean data achieved over 0.65 MCC (except 4 cases), over 0.75 F-measure (except 2 cases), over 0.8 Precision (except 1 case), and over 0.7 Recall (except 4 cases), which according to state of the art can be considered as actionable~\cite{shin_can_2013}.
+Table~\ref{tab:rq1results} records the prediction performance results for the experiments conducted on the 56 releases we study, \ie 36 releases of Linux Kernel, 10 of Wireshark, and 10 of OpenSSL, and the total number of vulnerable components present in every release.
+As mentioned earlier, here the model is trained on a release and evaluated against the following (next) release of the same system. \our obtained an overall average (and median) of \emph{MCC=~0.74} (0.76), \emph{F-measure=~0.87} (0.88), \emph{Precision=~0.91} (0.92), and \emph{Recall=~0.84} (0.89) in prediction of vulnerable components in the next release of a project.
+For almost all releases, \our's prediction models trained with the clean data achieved above 0.65 MCC (49 out of 53 releases), above 0.75 F-measure (51 out of 53 releases), above 0.80 Precision (52 out of 53 releases), and above 0.70 Recall (49 out of 53 releases).
+The results achieved by \our indicate that the suggested predictions can be considered actionable for security engineers looking to prioritize security inspection and testing efforts~\cite{shin_can_2013}.\\